How Compas supports driver-based budgeting

-Compas is a great example of a system that supports driver-based budgeting.
-Using Compas’s sophisticated planning tools, it is possible to build a complete budget from the underlying business drivers, so that when those drivers – or the assumptions surrounding them – change, the associated elements of the budget update automatically.
-But what is driver-based budgeting and why is it the approach recommended by so many consultancies and management gurus?
+A driver-based budgeting/planning approach allows companies to respond rapidly to changes in their competitive environment, whilst improving overall forecast accuracy.
+Using Compas’s sophisticated planning tools, it is possible to build a complete budget and set of operational forecasts from the underlying business drivers, so that when those drivers change, the associated elements of the forecasts update automatically.
+But what exactly is driver-based budgeting and why is it the approach recommended by so many consultancies and management gurus?

 What is driver-based budgeting?

 Driver-based budgeting is an approach that ties all aspects of the budget to the underlying business drivers.
 Rather than just putting a monthly revenue figure in the budget, for example, the revenue would be broken down into its constituent components (e.g. number of orders, average order value), and those components would themselves form part of the business plan.
 Assumptions driving those elements form part of the model and changing them requires justification – reducing gaming of the system.

 Under such a model, revenues and costs would not be inputs, but would be outputs, calculated from the underlying drivers.
 The actual drivers chosen depend on the nature of the business, and the level of granularity that is appropriate for management.
 It is almost always possible to break down any one driver into smaller elements, but at some point, this results in such a proliferation of elements that it is impossible to manage them all, or they can lead to a loss of focus on what really matters.

 For example, at its simplest level, a revenue forecast can be broken down into the number of orders/sales and average order value or basket size.
 Even this one simple step immediately lets the forecast support the business in a way that a basic revenue forecast does not.
 For example, if the revenue target has been missed, it is possible to see whether it is primarily down to fewer sales or people spending less per sale.
 This is important information for future forecasting, and for deciding how to respond, as well as having different cost implications.